andreavaghi/learning-c/README.md

 learning-c
 ==========
-examples and test for university course
+examples and tests for university class